 Intent: (a) The evaluation of competence is an ongoing process that requires a variety of assessments that can measure the acquisition of knowledge, skills and values necessary for discipline-specific level practice.
-It is expected that programs develop and periodically review evaluation methods that include both formative and summative assessments. (b) Student/Resident evaluations should be recorded and available in written form.
+It is expected that programs develop and periodically review evaluation methods that include both formative and summative assessments.

-- (c) Deficiencies should be identified in order to institute corrective measures. - (d) Student/Resident evaluation is documented in writing and is shared with the student/resident. - 5-3 The student's/resident's curriculum plan must be reviewed at least semiannually and revised as appropriate when it is found that program objectives are not being met.
+- (b) Student/Resident evaluations should be recorded and available in written form. - (c) Deficiencies should be identified in order to institute corrective measures. - (d) Student/Resident evaluation is documented in writing and is shared with the student/resident.